AGoyet/LVSconnect/README.md

 # LVSconnect
-This project aims to automate some tasks when using the "La Vie Scolaire" websites made by AXESS.
-The project is not affiliated with AXESS.
+This project aims to automate some tasks when using either the "La Vie Scolaire" websites made by AXESS, or the "pronote" websites made by INDEX ÉDUCATION.
+The project is not affiliated with AXESS or INDEX ÉDUCATION.

 A valid username and password for the website is necessary.